 It may be a while down the road before every training centre has virtual capabilities but I think we can all agree that is the way the training industry is going.
 Knowing what technology is available and how it can be adapted to your facility should be something every training provider is keeping up with to make their facility as technologically savy as possible.
 If you haven’t thought about how technology applies to your classroom then attending the TTSAO (Truck Training School Association of Ontario) 5th Annual Conference should be your next step.
 There will be a technology panel discussing options available with experts able to answer those questions.
 You can learn more about the panel here.

 About the Author

 Bruce Outridge has been in the transportation industry for over 30 years.
-He is the author of the books Driven to Drive, Running By The Mile, and host of The Lead Pedal Podcast.
+He is an author of the books Driven to Drive and Running By The Mile, and host of The Lead Pedal Podcast.
 TTSAO also known as the Truck Training Schools Association of Ontario has certified member schools in the truck training vocation ensuring quality entry level drivers enter the transportation industry.
 To learn more about the TTSAO or to find a certified school in your area visit www.ttsao.com